cogswell-io/piano-jam-solo/README.md

 go to https://cogswell.io to set up an account and create a campaign.

 ### Account
++ If you already have an account you can skip these steps and simply log in.
 + Click on the "Sign Up" button on the header of the page to navigate to the sign up page.
 + Sign up and verify your e-mail address.
 + Click on the login link to log into your account.
-If you already have an account you can skip the previous steps and simply log in.

 Once logged in you can go through the QuickStart guide or use the Setup link on the left to navigate to the pages needed.